ISISComputingGroup/ibex_developers_manual/project_overview/Demo-notes.md

 * You are familiar with the scope of the demo (i.e. what should be covered)
 * You review it and rehearse it in advance (i.e. you are clear about what you will present)
-* You donít forget to mention any important aspects of the system
+* You don‚Äôt forget to mention any important aspects of the system

    * keep a copy of these notes in front of you as you do the demo

-* You donít forget where key files (e.g. demo scripts) are located, etc.
+* You don‚Äôt forget where key files (e.g. demo scripts) are located, etc.
 * Instrument scientists get a consistent picture irrespective of where & when the demo is performed.
-* If a question takes you ìoff pisteî, you can easily find your way back to the main thread of the demo.
+* If a question takes you ‚Äúoff piste‚Äù, you can easily find your way back to the main thread of the demo.
 * We can enhance the script in the light of experience (e.g. better answers to questions)

    * jot down any important points arising from any demos that you do and add them back into this document for the benefit of others.